The Gross-Zagier-Zhang formula over function fields: Notations and measures

 Define the measure on $H$ as follows.
 Let $H'\subset G$ be the image $\GL_{2,F}$ under the natural embedding.
-Suppose $p>2$.
-Let $\xi\in E-F$ be a trace free element.
+If $p>2$, let $\xi\in E-F$ be a trace free element.
 Then Define the measure on $H'Z$ by if Define the measure on $H$ by \eqref{HH'} and the measure on $HZ'$.
-Suppose $p=2$.
-Then $ H =ZH'$.
+If $p=2$, then $ H =ZH'$.
 The measure on $H$ is defined to be the measure on $HZ'$.

-\begin{lem}If $E/F$ and $\psi$ are unramified, then
+\begin{lem} If $E/F$ and $\psi$ are unramified, then

 \end{lem}